CtrlK

 Distinctiveness Conflict Risk

-Clearly distinguishes itself from npm/yarn by explicitly naming 'pnpm' and pnpm-specific features like 'catalogs' and 'strict dependency resolution'.
+Clearly distinguishable from npm or yarn skills by explicitly naming 'pnpm' and pnpm-specific features like catalogs, patches, and overrides.
+The mention of 'strict dependency resolution' further differentiates it.
 Unlikely to conflict with other package manager skills.

 3 / 3